Flectra is a open source ERP and CRM software. In this article, you will learn how to install Flectra ERP on CentOS / RHEL 8.

 # su - postgres -c "createuser -s flectra"

 By keeping the scope of this document limited, we are installing the available version of PostgreSQL from default yum repository.
-You can refer to our previous post to install latest version of PostgreSQL server on CentOS 8.
+You can refer to our previous post to install PostgreSQL on CentOS 8.

 Flectra ERP requires WKHTMLTOPDF software to generate reports in PDF format.